-The work of a missionary speaks of the unfolding of the plan of God for making the gospel of Jesus Christ known to the entire world.
+The work of missionaries speaks of the unfolding of the plan of God for making the gospel of Jesus Christ known to the entire world.
 This involves taking the gospel into areas where it has never been before.
-A true Missionary will risk everything for the sake of the lost souls of this world.
-He sees the mission as being more important than his own desires and goals.
-His priorities are set with the accomplishment of his mission in mind.
-His goal is to please and glorify God by delivering the whole world into His hands.
-It doesn't matter where he is stationed, for he is always at home in his Father's arms.
-He is a soldier of the Lord on the front line of the battle.
-Perhaps he is hidden from the eyes of many, but always within vision of He who sees all.
-He is a man after God's own heart.
-AMEN.
+True missionaries will risk everything for the sake of the lost souls of this world.
+They see their mission as being more important than their own desires and goals.
+Their priorities are set with the accomplishment of their mission in mind.
+Their goal is to please and glorify God by delivering the whole world into His hands.
+It doesn't matter where they are stationed, for they are always at home in their Father's arms.
+They are soldiers of the Lord on the front line of the battle.
+Perhaps they are hidden from the eyes of many, but always within vision of He who sees all.
+They are men and women after God's own heart.